-The eternal puzzle for executives and sales managers is what are the right metrics to set in order to motivate staff to achieve higher results than in previous years.
+The eternal puzzle for executives and sales managers is on setting the right metrics to set in order to motivate staff to achieve higher results than in previous years.

-Whether its the start of a new calendar year or a new financial year staff are wondering what they will be expected to achieve, weekly, monthly, quarterly and annually.
+Whether it’s the start of a new calendar year or a new financial year staff are wondering what they will be expected to achieve, weekly, monthly, quarterly, and annually.
 Managers know they can’t rest on their laurels.
-They will be pondering the appropriate metrics and KPI’s to engage and motivate staff to achieve company goals.
+They will be pondering on setting the right metrics and KPI’s to engage and motivate staff to achieve company goals.

-Metrics are deigned to set team members on a specific path.
-They need to complete business related activities to achieve the company strategic goals for the year.
+Metrics are designed to set team members on a specific path.
+They need to complete business-related activities to achieve the company’s strategic goals for the year.
 They are not a wish list of outcomes.
-So in order to set metrics that will be effective a manager requires a deep understanding of:
+So in setting the right metrics that will be effective a manager requires a deep understanding of:

-how engaged staff are with the company and their role at the company.
+how engaged staff is with the company and their role at the company.

 5 Tips for Better Metric Setting.

-- Clarity – the old adage “keep it simple, sweetie” applies here.
-Metrics need to be clear, easily understood and able to be explained by a staff member back to their manager.
-By all means have multiple metrics that you measure staff on however keep them as a single activities rather than nested requirements.
+Clarity – the old adage “keep it simple, sweetie” applies here.
+Setting the right metrics need to be clear, easily understood, and able to be explained by a staff member back to their manager.
+By all means have multiple metrics that you measure staff on however keep them as a single activity rather than nested requirements.

 How Leaderboards Help.

 Leaderboards are an effective way to show an individual their progress against a business activity.
 A leaderboard is the visualization of staff performance against the business’ key metrics.
 This transparency of the raw score of activities and more importantly the progress towards the target increases employee productivity.